BrendanMolloy/milestone1/README.md

 As well as to publicise the band's availability to perform at events like weddings, or Christmas parties.

 User Stories:-
-As a fan I want images of the band so that I can see more of its members.
+As a fan I want short bios of the band so that I can learn more about its members.
 As a fan of 60s music I want audio clips of the band's back catalog so that I can find out if I like their music.
-As a fan I want to contact the band so that I can ask more about bookings.
+As someone with an upcoming wedding I want to contact the band so that I can ask more about bookings.
+As a new fan I want links to the band's social media accounts so that I can engage with more of their content.

 Wireframes:-
 Macro concept of layout: